AnyLog-co/documentation/09- Data Management/02- Databases.md

 ```

-3. Once the the buffer is full, usually much faster with blob storage than just sensor data, query the results from
+3. Once the buffer is full, usually much faster with blob storage than just sensor data, query the results from
 the [Edge Data Manager](../10-%20Edge%20Data%20Manager/01-%20EDM.md) or other third party apps.

 ```anylog